 One of the best aspects of an IRA is the tax deferral that is incorporated into the vehicle.
 You may be wondering why this is a problem.
 It can become a problem if you have the wrong investments inside an IRA.

 You want to avoid investments that are already tax-deferred, such as municipal bonds or insurance products.
 Having these in an IRA really negates the purpose of having a tax-deferred vehicle.
 These products should be held outside an IRA, while investments in an IRA should take advantage of the tax-deferred nature of the account.

 3. The Bank Mistake

 Some banks do have separate brokerages which they are affiliated with.
-For example, Wells Fargo Bank is affiliated with Wells Fargo Advisers.
+For example, Wells Fargo bank is affiliated with Wells Fargo Advisors.
 In this case, your IRA would be held with the brokerage, and you would have access to all investment products.

 4. The Fee Mistake

-Perhaps the worst mistake you can make is not taking advantage of an IRA or Roth IRA all together.
+Perhaps the worst mistake you can make is not taking advantage of an IRA or Roth IRA altogether.
 Maybe you have been waiting.
 Maybe the current market has left you unsettled and you don’t want to start something new.

 Don’t be caught making these simple IRA mistakes and save some money!

 Readers, what other common investing mistakes do people make with their IRAs?